-We are pleased to submit the Comprehensive Annual Financial Report (CAFR) of The Children's Trust, Miami, Florida (The Trust), for the fiscal year ended September 30, 2019.
-Florida Statutes require that every independent special taxing district publish, within nine months of the close of each fiscal year, a complete set of audited financial statements.
+We are pleased to submit the Comprehensive Annual Financial Report (CAFR) of The Children's Trust, Miami, Florida (The Trust), for the fiscal year ended September 30, 2020.
+Florida Statutes require that every independent special taxing district of local government publish, within nine months of the close of each fiscal year, a complete set of audited financial statements.
 In addition to meeting this legal requirement, this report represents The Trust's tradition of full financial disclosure.